Skip to main content

 user notification workflow

-Use the code example for your preferred language to define and register the workflow in your Conductor environment.
+Select your preferred language and use the code example to define and register the workflow in your Conductor environment.

 ConductorWorkflow<WorkflowInput> workflow = new ConductorWorkflow<>(executor);